ivanht/minikube-argocd-local/README.md

 ### Making Changes
 1. Modify the Helm values in `gitops/nginx/custom-values.yaml`
-2. Commit and push changes to Git
+2. Commit and push changes to Git - trunk.
-3. ArgoCD will automatically detect and apply the changes to staging
+3. ArgoCD will automatically detect and apply the changes to staging (checking in every 3mins)
-4. Monitor the deployment in the ArgoCD UI
+4. Monitor the deployment in the ArgoCD UI  (installation log will inform you about how to connect to ArgoCD)

 ### How to check changes
 Given that this k8s deployment is on NodePort, you would need to forward the port or do something similar in a different way.

 The standard way to test changes would be:

 #### Test in Stage
 Run this on one terminal:
 ```bash